CPST Commission & County Council Timeline

 What happens if the sales tax doesn’t generate enough money?

-Much effort will be given to monetizing the projects to include adding a cost inflation factor.
+Much effort has been given to monetizing the projects to include adding a cost inflation factor.
 All projects will be expected to complete.
 However, if the 1% sales tax will not fund all of the projects, unfinished projects will not be started unless alternative sources of funding are secured.

 Will there be a bond issued?

-Abbeville County Council ultimately has the authority to issue a bond attached to the referendum.
+No. Abbeville County Council ultimately has the authority to issue a bond attached to the referendum.
 The CPST Commission has taken the position that it will not recommend a bond be attached to the referendum.
-In discussions with County Council, they will take this recommendation and intend to follow suit.
+County Council has taken this recommendation and followed suit by not authorizing a bond to be issued in conjunction with the CPST.

 How can I get involved?

 The CPST Commission is always interested in hearing the concerns of Abbeville County citizens and working to spread awareness on the CPST effort.
-Should you have project ideas, general questions, want to volunteer, or need more information please contact one of the contacts below.
+Should you have general questions or need more information, please contact one of the contacts below.

 Lee W. Logan – CPST Commission Chairman